mahinolSTU/TitcTacToe/README.md

 ``` py
 self.board.check_winner(self.current_player.symbol)
 ```
-The game doesn't need to know how the win is checked—just that check_winner() tells whether the current player has won.
+The game doesn't need to know how the win is checked—just that `check_winner()` tells whether the current player has won.

 ## Design Patterns
 ### 1. Factory Pattern
-Used to create player objects dynamically based on type.
-Factory Pattern is used to create objects without specifying the exact class of object that will be created.
+The factory pattern is used to create objects without specifying their exact class.
 ### Example:
 ``` py
 def player_factory(player_type, name, symbol):